ertuakkaya/RabbitKing/README.md

 # RabbitKing

 # Overview
-Rabbit King IBR is an engaging 2D platform game where players take on the role of a prince rabbit.
+Rabbit King is an engaging 2D platform game where players take on the role of a prince rabbit.
 In order to ascend to the throne and become the Rabbit King, players must adhere to traditional customs and acquire a special carrot.
 This readme provides essential information on how to play the game.

 # Controls